wkdhkr/dedupper/README.md

 Dedupper processes based on "mark" given to these folders or file names.
 Normal behavior is overwritten by these "marks".

 You can distribute files to folders or rewrite "marks" to make final decisions.
+If you are satisfied with the "marks", let's run dedupper again.

 Directories and symbolic links that have been used are automatically deleted.